 Soft Vegan Cinnamon Swirl Bread

-Category: Tasty Morning Favorites
+Section: Tasty Morning Favorites

 Soft vegan bread with sourdough discard, cinnamon swirl and raisins.
 Uses potato for moisture and requires about 4 hours total with rising time.
 Makes 16 slices.